Chart Color Schemes

 Lalor Park - Kings Langley's population is slightly younger than the national pattern

-The median age in Lalor Park - Kings Langley is 38 years, close to Greater Sydney's average of 37 years and equivalent to Australia's median of 38 years.
+The median age in Lalor Park - Kings Langley is 38 years, close to Greater Sydney's average of 37 and equivalent to Australia's median of 38.
 Compared to Greater Sydney, Lalor Park - Kings Langley has a higher proportion of residents aged 65-74 (9.8%) but fewer residents aged 25-34 (12.1%).
-Between the 2016 and 2021 Census, the population aged 75 to 84 grew from 4.4% to 5.8%, while the 55 to 64 age group declined from 11.5% to 10.8%.
+Between the 2021 Census and the present, the population aged 75-84 has grown from 4.4% to 5.8%, while the 55-64 age group has declined from 11.5% to 10.8%.
 By 2041, Lalor Park - Kings Langley is projected to experience significant changes in its age composition.
-The 75 to 84 age group is expected to grow by 41%, reaching 2,143 people from 1,518.
+The 75-84 age group is expected to grow by 41%, reaching 2,143 people from 1,518.
 The population aged 65 and above is projected to comprise 67% of the total growth.
-Conversely, population declines are projected for the 0 to 4 and 25 to 34 age groups.
+Conversely, declines are projected for the 25-34 and 0-4 age cohorts.